 The UAE ratified the New York Convention in 2006 without making any reservations.
 However, UAE courts continued for several years to apply the outdated (and, more importantly, irrelevant) conditions for enforcement listed in the CPC to enforcement actions, disregarding the pro-enforcement bias enshrined in the New York Convention.
 All that changed through a series of decisions commencing in 2010 and culminating in the Court of Cassation’s Decision No. 132/2012 in Airmech Dubai LLC v Macsteel International LLC, which affirmed the primacy of the New York Convention to enforcement of foreign awards and lack of relevance of the CPC.

-There was something of a setback in 2013 following the Dubai Court of Cassation’s decision in Construction Company International (CCI) v Republic of Sudan in which it upheld a decision refusing jurisdiction over an action to enforce three ICC arbitral awards against the Republic of Sudan on the basis that neither party was domiciled in or connected with the UAE, a requirement contained in the UAE CPC.8 Nevertheless, the decision was perceived to be an outlier, decided on its own facts, with a somewhat clumsy application of the forum non conveniens doctrine by the court.
+There was something of a setback in 2013 following the Dubai Court of Cassation’s decision in Construction Company International (CCI) v Republic of Sudan in which it upheld a decision refusing jurisdiction of an action to enforce three ICC arbitral awards against the Republic of Sudan on the basis that neither party was domiciled in or connected with the UAE, a requirement contained in the UAE CPC.7 Nevertheless, the decision was perceived to be an outlier, decided on its own facts, with a somewhat clumsy application of the forum non conveniens doctrine by the court.

-Since then, the primacy of the New York Convention has been reaffirmed by all levels of the Dubai judiciary, up to the Court of Cassation, in the case of Al Reyami Group LLC v BTI Befestigungstechnik GmbH & Co KG, which concerned the enforcement of an ICC award seated in Stuttgart.9 The Dubai Court of Cassation endorsed the view of the Court of Appeal that the New York Convention was embedded in UAE domestic law by Federal Decree No. 43 of 2006 and article 125 of the UAE Constitution, and rejected any grounds for challenge that fell outside the scope of article V of the New York Convention.
+Since then, however, the primacy of the New York Convention has been reaffirmed by all levels of the Dubai judiciary, up to the Court of Cassation, in the case of Al Reyami Group LLC v BTI Befestigungstechnik GmbH & Co KG, which concerned the enforcement of an ICC award seated in Stuttgart.8 The Dubai Court of Cassation endorsed the view of the Court of Appeal that the New York Convention was embedded in UAE domestic law by Federal Decree No. 43 of 2006 and article 125 of the UAE Constitution, and rejected any grounds for challenge that fell outside the scope of article V of the New York Convention.

 DIFC as a ‘host’ for onshore enforcement